 (b) No alcoholic beverage license shall be approved unless all sections of this chapter have been met.

-(Ord. of 9-7-1999, § 1(4-76))

 Sec.
 6-62.
 Grant or privilege.

 Every license issued under this article shall be a mere grant or privilege to carry on such business during the term of the license, subject to all the terms and conditions imposed by this chapter and related laws, applicable sections of this Code and other city ordinances and resolutions relating to such business.